buepro/typo3-pizpalue/Documentation/User/Various.rst

                               harmonized.
 Each child element will have the same height as its neighbour element in an other column.
-The class just works with "Text with images" content elements. pp-ce-background              Centers the background and sizes it to cover the area. pp-ce-bgfixed                 Fixes the background.
-The result is a parallax effect.
-Due to mobile devices not supporting this feature fully it is generally disabled on mobile devices. pp-ce-overlaycard             Render an overlay card when being assigned to a text & image content element.
-                              An overlay card is characterized by an animation taking place when the user hovers over the image.
-The animation fades in the text from the content element. pp-content-margin             Applies a margin to the container pp-content-padding            Applies a padding to the container pp-content-bgwhite70          Applies a white background with 70% opacity pp-content-bggrey70           Applies a grey background with 70% opacity pp-content-bgblack70          Applies a black background with 70% opacity pp-gallery-item-left          Aligns the gallery items (e.g. images) to the left pp-gallery-item-right         Aligns the gallery items to the right pp-gallery-item-join          Joins the gallery items by removing any margin and padding
+The class just works with "Text with images" content elements.
 ============================= =============================================================================